 Best Experience – Red Rocks

 The whole reason we went to Denver was because we got tickets to see Vince Staples and Gorillaz at Red Rocks Amphitheater.
 Definitely try to see a show there if you can.
 Otherwise, they also have yoga classes, movie screenings, and other activities throughout the week.
 If you do go to a concert, be sure to tailgate.
 And don’t forget to take some time to hike the area – Red Rocks is beautiful!
 The trails are not super difficult, and you’ll get some breathtaking photos.
-You can read my review of the concert here!
+You can read my post on everything you need to know about red rocks here!

 Best for your buck – Rockies Game at Coors Field